daley-mottley/medical-calculator/project-plan/LOGS.md

 ### Updated Navbar Dashboard Title Navigation
 - **Issue**: The dashboard title on the Navbar was not clickable and did not navigate to the dashboard as required by the project plan.
 - **Resolution**: Updated the Navbar component to wrap the MedicMindAssist title in a Link to '/calculators', matching the Sidebar behavior.
 Created branch 'feature/navbar-dashboard-title-link' for this update.
 Tested the app to ensure the title navigates correctly and the app runs as expected.

+## 2024-06-17
+### Synced Profile Image with Dashboard Icon (Navbar)
+- **Issue**: When the profile image changes, the dashboard (Navbar) icon should also update to match.
+- **Resolution**: Updated the Navbar to use the Avatar, AvatarImage, and AvatarFallback components.
+The Navbar now displays the user's profile image if available, or their initials as a fallback.
+Changes made on branch 'feature/profile-image-navbar-sync'.
+Updated TASKS.md and LOGS.md accordingly.